xsuchy/modulemd/README.rst

                 Optional.
 A list of packages defining the module.
 These should typically be autoinstalled when the module is enabled.
 The list may contain objects with specific package constraints as well as simple package names.
-These are the final package names.
-Note other packages created from the source package, such as subpackages or debuginfo, as well as source packages, are also included in the module.
+These are the final package names. components/packages/names:
-                However, they're not meant to be autoinstalled. components/packages/names:
                 A list of packages to which the additional constraints apply.
                 If no constraints are defined, objects with only the names property